qteatime/kate/docs/source/dev/manual/intro/setup.rst

   equivalent public key which Kate will use to verify your cartridge signature whenever someone installs it.

-* Publish your public key so it's accessible to other Kate devices and proves that you're truly the person who controls the domain provided for your developer profile.
-For example, if you're using your itch.io domain, you'd copy the text in this step and paste it somewhere in your profile's page.

 * And, finally, save your profile so it can be used by the Kate development tools.